The Top 9 Microsoft Application Tasks You Should be Automating

 Query a database and write the data into an Excel report.
 Need a regular report of current information sent to stakeholders?
 You can schedule this to be generated regularly without any need for manual intervention.
-A sample task like this for Automate is included in this downloadable bundle of samples.
-(Click here to download the bundle directly or read the information under this video to learn more about using samples) This goes the other way too—you can have your software robots read incoming Excel documents and use the contents to update a database as well.
+This goes the other way too—you can have your software robots read incoming Excel documents and use the contents to update a database as well.

 Reformat and organize your data.
 Automatically convert your reports to different formats, update data, add new columns, create PDFs, print the reports, and more.